 (Extract from speech made by Prime Minister Menzies on 3 September 1939.)

 On 15 September 1939, following the declaration of war, the Australian Government announced it would raise a special volunteer force of 20,000 men, independent of the regular defence force, for service in Australia and abroad.
 This force was dubbed the Second Australian Imperial Force (2nd AIF).

-Sure enough, on 18 June 1940, at the Melbourne Town Hall, Elsie’s second son William enlisted in the 2nd AIF.
-He was a volunteer.
-At the time he was working in the city with a firm of accountants, as a clerk or an assistant accountant.
+Sure enough, on 18 June 1940, at the Melbourne Town Hall, Elsie’s second son William signed up to join the 2nd AIF.
+He enlisted one month later, on 18 July 1940.
+William was a volunteer.
+At the time he was working in the city with a firm of accountants, as a clerk and trainee accountant.
 He was studying economics at The University of Melbourne, at night.
-William’s decision to join the AIF was to be a life-changing one for him and his family.
+William’s decision to join the 2nd AIF was to be a life-changing one for him and his family.

 In the meantime, Bill’s older brother Eric also volunteered for army service.
 Elsie recorded: “Eric joined AIF 31st July 1941”.
 Now two of her three sons were involved in Australia’s war effort, and one was about to leave for active service abroad.
 Elsie’s notes (which are verified by Bill’s army records) record that Bill remained in Darwin until he received his first overseas posting.
 Bill returned home on leave from 11-27 October 1941, embarking in Sydney on 1 November 1941 for the Middle East.